mtpenny/wfirst-ml-figures/README.md

 ## images/

-Example WFIRST images generated using the same software as the yield simulations
+Examples of simulated WFIRST microlensing survey images generated using the same software as the yield simulations.

 ## tables/